docusign/connect-node-worker-aws/README.md

 * Check the `output` directory to see if the envelope's combined documents and CoC were downloaded.

+  For this code example, the
-  By default, the documents will only be downloaded if the envelope is complete and includes a
+  envelope's documents will only be downloaded if the envelope is `complete` and includes a
   `Sales order` custom field.

 ## Integration testing
-The repo includes a `runTest.js` file.
+This repository includes a `runTest.js` file.
 It conducts an end-to-end integration test of enqueuing and dequeuing test messages.
 See the file for more information.